gyorilab/mira/docs/index.md

       - A mapping of parameters that appear in the template to add to the template model
     - `initial_mapping`: `Optional[Mapping[str,Initial]]`
       - A mapping of initials that appear in the template to add to the template model
+    - Return type
+      - `TemplateModel`
+        - The template model with the new template added

 **Example: Using the `add_template` method to add a template to the model**
 ```python